celaxodon/PDF_collator/README.rst

 Considerations:
   * What's the best way to compress?
   * Get file operations down to functions, then worry about compression
+  * Think about algorithm for finding PDFs and CoCs and matching
+    A. Look to PDF numbers, find CoCs accordingly.
+This is close to the previous implementation where we generated a range of PDF numbers, and matched each one with a COC, moving the COC to its own "$last_tmp" folder.
+       The folder had the last number the COC covered in its range.
+All PDFs and the appropriate COC were then moved to that folder for collation.
+    B. Look to COCs, generate ranges they encompass, match with PDFs.
+Do it with dictionaries.
+Delete any keys that don't have PDFs associated.

 Possible PDF packages:
 ----------------------